QNNAKWUE/websetup/README.md

 # websetup.sh
-You can run on your terminal using its relative path, "./opt/script/websetup.sh"
+Run "chmod +x "/opt/script/websetup.sh" to gain access Install using its relative path, "./opt/script/websetup.sh"

 To test, run "ifconfig" on your terminal and copy the IP address.
-Paste the IP address on your browser to see the hosted website
+Paste the IP address on your browser to see your hosted website